ysr25/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by you.<br>
-  e.g. in `add t/TITLE`, TITLE is the parameter which can be used
+  e.g. in `add t/TITLE`, TITLE is the parameter which can be used.

 * Items in square brackets are optional.<br>
   e.g. `t/TITLE [tag/TAG]` can be used as `t/p-value tag/Definition` or as `t/p-value`.<br>